-To request test accommodations, follow these 4 steps:
+To request test accommodations, follow these 3 steps:

-- 1. Download the Request for Test Accommodations Form, available from www.ptcny.com or by calling PTC at (212) 356-0660. - 2.
-Complete Test Accommodations Form with your doctor/healthcare professional. - 3.
-Upload the completed and signed Test Accommodations Form with the online exam application. - 4.
-Submit fully both the Test Accommodations Form and the application at least 8 weeks prior to the start of your chosen testing period.
+Download the Request for Test Accommodations Form, available from www.ptcny.com or by calling PTC at (212) 356-0660.

+Complete Test Accommodations Form with your doctor/healthcare professional.

+Upload the completed and signed Request for Test Accommodations Form with the online exam application.
+Submit your application at least 8 weeks prior to the start of your chosen testing period.